vpaliy/SoundCloud-API/README.md

 The SoundCloud API exposes SoundCloud resources like *tracks*, *playlists*, *users*, *comments*, etc.
 The API gives you the ability to access a **sound's stream URL** and use your own player to play sounds from SoundCloud.

 This repository uses Retrofit2 to create Java interfaces from API endpoints.
-It returns an `Observable` which makes it very easy to handle asynchronous operations and you can convert an existing data structure into another Observable .
-Please, refer to [Observable Utility Operators](https://github.com/ReactiveX/RxJava/wiki/Observable-Utility-Operators) for more details.
+It returns a `Single` which makes it very easy to handle asynchronous operations and you can convert an existing data structure into another Single .
+Please, refer to [Single Utility Operators](http://reactivex.io/documentation/single.html) for more details.

 ## How do I use this wrapper? ##